How to apply

 Adding a study abroad element to your degree

-If you are in your second year, you should contact your Division to ensure that you have met any progression criteria during Stage 1 and to complete a Change of Course form.
-You should then submit the Study Abroad application by the November deadline.
+If you are in Stage 1 or 2, contact your School to ensure that you have met any progression criteria during Stage 1 and to complete a Change of Course form.
+Stage 2 students should enrol on our Moodle module, DP6100, and submit the Study Abroad application by the deadline.

 Taking a year abroad is one of the most enriching experiences you’ll have at university.
 Being able to take a step back and look at things from a different perspective, it’s something that is completely unique.